kdeldycke/meta-package-manager/docs/development.md

 This project more or less follows [Semantic Versioning](https://semver.org/).

-Which boils down to the following rules of thumb regarding stability:
+Which boils down to the following these rules of thumb regarding stability:

 - **Patch releases**: `0.x.n` → `0.x.(n+1)` upgrades